kavyanagendrakumar/javascript-cheatsheet/docs/cheatsheet/functions.md

 Decorator is a wrapper around a function that alters its behavior.
 The main job is still carried out by the function.
 Decorators can be seen as “features” or “aspects” that can be added to a function.
 We can add one or add many.
 And all this without changing its code!
 We also saw an example of method borrowing when we take a method from an object and call it in the context of another object.
 It is quite common to take array methods and apply them to arguments.
 The alternative is to use rest parameters object that is a real array.

+The method setTimeout in-browser is a little special: it sets this=window for the function call